 Today is part two of our series on the ultimate guide to running a security dispatch center.
-On this episode, we take a more in-depth look at a topic we touched on last time: the pros and cons of outsourcing a dispatch center versus creating one in-house.
+On this episode, we take a more in-depth look at a topic we touched on last time: the pros and cons of outsourcing a security dispatch center overseas versus building one in-house.

 There are so many options available when it comes to setting up your dispatch center.
 Of course, outsourcing is an option that will naturally cross your mind so we have included a brief pros and cons list below.
 In Episode 44 we'll talk about how to actually outsource and some of the things to prepare for.